wsirquera/docker/README.md

 | `Volume` | Docker manage where files will be saved. |
 | `TempFs` | It is used to manage files with significant speed, but do not save it state when de container dies |

-Statefull: Container with data persistance.
+Statefull: Container with data persistance.<br>
 Stateless: Container without data persistance.

 ## Network